canvas-medical/documentation/collections/_api/patient.md

             description: Preferred or alternate name
           - name: phone
             type: string
-            description: Patient phone number, expected to be 10 digits
+            description: Patient phone number.
+Expected to be 10 digits.
           - name: active
             type: boolean
             description: By default, both active and inactive patients are returned.
-Use this parameter to only return active (true) or inactive (false)
+Use this parameter to only return active (true) or inactive (false) patients.
           - name: _count
             type: string
             description: Triggers pagination.
-This number is used to determine how many results to return at a time
+This number is used to determine how many results to return at a time.
           - name: _has:CareTeam:participant:member
             type: boolean
             description: Search for patients based on references from other resources using the FHIR reverse-chaining syntax.
 Currently supported for CareTeam, e.g. <code>_has:CareTeam:participant:member=Practitioner/{practitioner_id}</code>
           - name: _sort
             type: string
             description: Triggers sorting of the results by a specific criteria.
 Accepted values are id, birthdate, family, given.
-Use -id, -birthdate, -family, -given to sort in descending order
+Use -id, -birthdate, -family, -given to sort in descending order.
         endpoints: [create, read, update, search]
         create:
           responses: [201, 400, 401, 403, 405, 422]